ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 part, and renewed two or th&#x27;roo times
 will roliovo 111 most casos.
 If tbo gums
 be I affected wash tlio mouth&#x27; with&#x27;
 britio?
-If the I tooth bo covprodiw
+If the I tooth bo covprodiwith
+&#x27;tartar, wash.. twico-a I day with salt
+and water.
+Kl-In swellod nock, wash the
+part with j brine, and drink it twico a
+day also, until j curod. ? &#x27; vi;. iV&#x27;i
+i: .if&#x27;.&#x27;I-Vr; J .&#x27;I:&#x27;;;?&#x27;!
+Salt will
+oxpol worms, if used in tho food in a
+modorato dogroo, aud aid digestion/ but
+j salt moat is injurious if usod.much.
+..... .
 </td></tr></table>

 ---